TomKnowles1994/HeadDirectionPredNet/README.md

 ### Data

+Code to extract from ROSBags and process them into data suitable for the machine learning algorithms.

-Links to datasets used in the paper with code to generate more from ROSBags.
+The datasets used in the paper can be found at: https://we.tl/t-JXgU04ZLmC

+The predictions used in the paper can be found at:

 ### Figures